 Part A is concerned with the reporting of the reconciliation of turnover and paid tax.
 Along with it, this part also factors in reasons of ITC with unreconciled differences.
 Furthermore, it may also contain recommendations of additional tax liability.

 Part B is mostly concerned with GST Auditor Certification.

-Hence, it is understood that GSTR is essentially an annual return for a registered taxpayer while the GSTR 9C is an audit certification.
-So, to avoid the penalty and other hassles that accompany for not filing the GSTR 9C accurately, taxpayers must make it a point to become familiar with all these aspects discussed above in more detail.
+Hence, it is understood that GSTR is essentially an annual return for a registered taxpayer, while GSTR 9C is an audit certification.
+So, to avoid the penalty and other hassles that accompany not filing the GSTR 9C accurately, taxpayers must make it a point to become familiar with all these aspects discussed above in more detail.